Xilinx/SDSoC_Examples/cpp/getting_started/array_partition/README.md

 ## 1. OVERVIEW
-This example shows how to use array partitioning to improve performance of a kernel
+This example shows how to use array partitioning to improve performance of a hardware function

 ***KEY CONCEPTS:*** Hardware Function Optimization, Array Partitioning